Pam Hemminger: Energy

 In a candidate questionnaire in 2015, Hemminger wrote: "I vow to continue Chapel Hill's strong track record of protecting our streams, encouraging energy-efficient building, and maintaining natural green spaces to balance the growing density of our built environment."
 In June 2017, the town council passed a resolution recommitting Chapel Hill to its goals for climate change mitigation as part of the Paris Agreement.
 Hemminger also signed a petition pledging to uphold the agreement after President Donald Trump announced the country's withdrawal from it.
 In January 2018, she signed a petition against the repeal of the Clean Power Plan announced by Scott Pruitt, the EPA administrator at the time.
 "To ignore climate change is ridiculous," she wrote.
 "To repeal things or go backwards makes no sense."

 Later in 2018, David Boraks reported for WFAE that despite the announced national withdrawal from the Paris Agreement, some state and local governments had made their own efforts on climate change mitigation.
 Chapel Hill was among those governments; Hemminger said that "there's a great possibility of being successful no matter what the federal government's dictating".
 She said the town was reducing energy use, buying electric buses, building charging stations, installing LED lights in public buildings, and planting trees.
-And, she said there were further things that could be done before the town council adopts a new climate action plan in June 2020.
 She also said Duke Energy could do more to save energy.

+The town council approved a Climate Action and Response Plan in April 2021.

 Housing

 In April 2017, Hemminger said the town had hired more staff to look into affordable housing.
 She said the town, in 2017, spent $6 million on affordable housing, and had set a goal of adding 400 units and renovating existing units in the coming four years.
 She also said she didn't want "any more [UNC] student housing downtown".
 In 2018, she said, "We really, really want to find ways to keep affordable housing in our communities and to create more affordable housing that doesn't come under constant pressure of this nature," referring in particular to a proposed redevelopment of a mobile home property, over which she said the town had no control.
 Also that year, the town council approved a $10 million bond for affordable housing, which voters approved.
 The next year, the council updated the town's public housing plan, calling for several kinds of renovations in all 336 of the town's public units (at the time housing 2 percent of the town's population).
 Hemminger also said "it's time to do something" regarding the construction of new public housing.

+The town's first Affordable Housing Strategy was approved in September 2023.